olavurellefsen/RewardHeat/public/descriptions/scenarios.md

 **Transition DH - Conventional district heating with low temperature heat sources** In this scenario the current DH technologies are in place.
 In additon to this low temperature heating sources are introdcued to the system.

-**Future DH - Low Temperature district heating without low temperature heat sources** Low temperature district heating technologies are introducted with the availability of low temperature heating sources.
+**Future DH - Low Temperature district heating with low temperature heat sources** Low temperature district heating technologies are introducted with the availability of low temperature heating sources.

 ## Three possible options